Documentation - JA DME

 Beneficiary Authorization - A request for payment signed by the beneficiary must be filed on or with each claim for charge basis reimbursement except in certain situations.

-Continued Use / Continued Need - Continued use describes the ongoing utilization of supplies or a rental item by a beneficiary.
-There must be information in the beneficiary's medical record to support that the item continues to be used by the beneficiary and remains reasonable and necessary.
+Continued Use/Continued Medical Need – As stated in the Standard Documentation Requirements Policy Article, continued use describes the ongoing utilization of supplies or a rental item by a beneficiary.
+Continued medical need requires information in the beneficiary's medical record to support that the item continues to remain reasonable and necessary.
+Information used to justify continued medical need must be timely for the DOS under review.
+Timely documentation is defined as a record in the preceding 12 months unless otherwise specified elsewhere in the policy.

-Medical Records - The medical record is not limited to physician's office records but may include records from hospitals, nursing facilities, home health agencies, other healthcare professionals, etc. (not all-inclusive).
+Medical Records - The medical record is not limited to practitioner's office records but may include records from hospitals, nursing facilities, home health agencies, other healthcare professionals, etc. (not all-inclusive).

 Pick Up Slips - A pick-up slip is written confirmation, provided by a supplier, that the supplier has removed an item of DME from the beneficiary's home.